 - Lateral disc protrusion – the bulge occurs to the left or right of the spinal canal, where nerve roots branch off the spinal cord

 Compression of a spinal nerve root may give rise to symptoms known collectively as radiculopathy.
-Central disc protrusion symptoms can include:
+The symptoms of a central disc protrusion that interferes with a nerve root can include:

 - Radiating or traveling pain along the nerve